wazroth/portfolio/index.md

 * [Dre's wireframes (PDF)](./images/amx-proposal.pdf)
 * [Final design comp (PDF)](./images/amx-final.pdf)

 ### How Do You Talk To a Building?
 Patron-facing tools for space and service discovery at the D.H.
-Hill Library (2016)
+Hill Jr. Library (2016)

-A strategic initiative with a goal of enhancing patron-facing information at D. H. Hill Jr. Library, to ensure that patrons received in-building space and service information in a manner that was timely, relevant, and easy to comprehend.
+A strategic initiative with a goal of enhancing patron-facing information at the D. H. Hill Jr. Library, to ensure that patrons received in-building space and service information in a manner that was timely, relevant, and easy to comprehend.
 Dre was project lead.

 * [Slides for presentation at UXLibs II Conference (2016)](https://docs.google.com/presentation/d/1mFBAnQjX8l3PDYyZnct4f7j3Aeej19FMF4u4L_uXYnM/edit?usp=sharing)